Renovate/Renew Academic Buildings

 The architect/engineer for the project is Glave and Holmes Architecture and the general contractor is Branch & Associates, Inc.

-Davidson Hall houses offices, classrooms, and laboratories for the chemistry department.
-The renovation includes exterior repairs to masonry and window replacement, and will fully rehabilitate the interior of the 28,688 square foot historic front section of the building.
+Davidson Hall houses offices, classrooms, and laboratories for the Department of Chemistry.
+The renovation included exterior repairs to masonry and window replacement, and fully rehabilitated the interior of the 28,688 square foot historic front section of the building.
 That portion of the building houses seven classrooms, in addition to multiple administrative and faculty offices for the Department of Chemistry.
-The building, which dates to the 1930s, will get a full overhaul into a modern teaching-and-research building, leaving only the original stone facade untouched.
+The building, which dates to the 1930s, received a full overhaul into a modern teaching-and-research building, leaving only the original stone facade untouched.

 Sandy Hall is an academic building on the Ag Quad that was built in 1924.
-The building houses offices for the School of Neuroscience.
-Sandy Hall is an academic building on the Ag Quad that was built in 1924.
-The building houses offices for the School of Neuroscience.
-Renovations include several administrative offices, conference rooms, and a distance learning room.
+The building houses offices for the School of Neuroscience in the College of Science.

-The 12,823 square foot Sandy Hall will receive a comprehensive interior renovation and rehabilitation of the building exterior, and two additions totaling 4,800 gross square feet will be constructed on the Ag Quad (south) side of the building to provide additional academic support space, vertical egress circulation, and accessible facilities.
+The 12,823 square foot Sandy Hall is undergoing comprehensive interior renovations and rehabilitation of the building's exterior.
+Two additions totaling 4,800 gross square feet will be constructed on the Ag Quad (south) side of the building to provide additional academic support space, vertical egress circulation, and accessible facilities.

-The Liberal Arts Building, formerly the Performing Arts Building, is used by the School of Performing Arts and Cinema and the College of Liberal Arts and Human Sciences.
+The College of Liberal Arts and Human Sciences Building is used by the College of Liberal Arts and Human Sciences.
 It was built in the 1899 to house Virginia Tech’s first Young Men's Christian Association.

-The 14,314-square-foot building will receive a comprehensive interior and exterior renovation, and a 2,000-square-foot addition will be constructed on the northwest end of the building to provide ADA accessible facilities.
+The 14,314-square-foot building received a comprehensive interior and exterior renovation, and a 2,000-square-foot addition was constructed on the northwest end of the building to provide ADA accessible facilities.

 Gross Square Footage